hzget/hzget.github.io/neural_networks/cost_function_math.md

 The readers shall have basic foundation on
 [Total devirative](https://en.wikipedia.org/wiki/Total_derivative) and
 [Gradient](https://en.wikipedia.org/wiki/Gradient).
-We'll show how to get a step of a point, so that the cost function becomes smaller.
+We'll show how to get a step size of a point, so that the cost function becomes smaller.

 $$
 \begin{equation*}